Adolf Koch was one of the pioneers of free-body culture. He developed a form of gymnastics named after him and was the founder of our club.

 The Prussian Minister of the Interior's "Circular to Combat the Nudist Cultural Movement" of March 3, 1933, made a deep cut in April of that year: the school and its open-air grounds were confiscated and Adolf Koch was banned from teaching, his books were burned.
 In this time Adolf lived Koch between adaptation and conspiracy.
 In 1934 he founded the AdolfKoch- Association for Social Hygiene, Physical Culture and Gymnastics.
 The GeStaPo finally dissolved the school because of Marxist tendencies and a "favouring of elements harmful to the people".
 1935 Adolf Kochset up the Kreuzberger Ritterstraße Institute for Eubionics in which work was continued in small circles in a makeshift and illegal manner.
 The illegally continued school also served to help Jews and other persecuted people of the Nazi regime.
 In 1939 Adolf Kochwas drafted again for military service - as a medical sergeant for wound transports and physiotherapy in Marquardt near Potsdam.
 Ilka Dieball continued to run the Berlin Institute until the quarter was bombed out on 3 February 1945.

-In 1945 Adolf Koch went straight back to work to rebuild the organization and so he started at the Hasenheide the new beginning.
-He could not resume the successes of the Weimar Republic.
-At the same time, it was possible to establish a new organisation from which the current association emerged.
-It was founded in 1951 and Adolf Koch was a member until his death on 2 July 1970.
-His wife Irmgard Koch then took over the management and only retired from association life in 2003 to spend the rest of her life in Sanitz (Mecklenburg) until her death on 10 August 2009.
+In 1945 Adolf Koch went straight back to work to rebuild the organization and so he started in Neuköllner Hasenheide the new beginning.
+He was unable to build on the successes of the Weimar Republic.
+Nevertheless, it was possible to build up a new organization from which today's association emerged.
+This was founded in 1951, Adolf Koch belonged to it until his death on February 2, 1970.
+The line then took over Irmgard Koch, née Richter (born July 26, 1923), who retired from the club in 2003 and spent the rest of her life in Sanitz (Mecklenburg) until her death on August 10, 2009.

 On the occasion of the 50th anniversary of Adolf Koch's death here is an article from DFK magazine from October 2020.